 Counterparty credit limits are governed by the Credit Risk Appetite Framework, which establishes a set of ratings-based appetite limits for specific counterparty classes.
 Appetite limits have been calibrated to the Company's capital through scenario-based approach which serves the dual purpose of protecting the strategic diversification of the portfolio while promoting an efficient usage of the available capital.
-Credit Risk Management does not explicitly manage internal capital at the level of individual counterparties.
+Credit Risk does not explicitly manage internal capital at the level of individual counterparties.
 However, all counterparty limits are managed within the Credit Risk Appetite Framework.
-Credit Risk Management reviews CSS(E)L's credit risk appetite at least annually and considers historical information, forward-looking risk assessments, stress-testing results as well as business and capital plans when proposing or affirming appetite limits.
+The CSS(E)LCCO and the CSS(E)L Credit Risk Committee reviews credit risk appetite at least annually and considers historical information, forward-looking risk assessments, stress-testing results as well as business and capital plans when proposing or affirming appetite limits.
 The formulation of appetite is anchored to the capital base of CSS(E)L in order to protect the Company's capital resources in the event of large credit losses.
 An ongoing risk identification process includes regular review and challenge of portfolio MI, credit officer interviews, review of business strategy and new business proposals, and may result in the development of new operating limits to protect CSS(E)L's capital resources.
 The CSS(E)L Credit Risk Committee is responsible for ensuring compliance with the Credit Risk Appetite Framework and reports any appetite breaches are discussed in the Committee meeting on a monthly basis and as needed, escalated to the CSS(E)L Risk Management Committee or Board Risk Committee.